frebib/surface-scripts/README.md

 ### Pend
 A bluetooth daemon that listens to bluetooth packets from the Surface Pen devices and opens a program when the button is pressed or held down.
 *Note: This script runs hcidump as sudo to allow reading of bluetooth packets.
-I advice for convenience sake that hcidump is set as NOPASSWD in /etc/sudoers or run as an elevated system service to prevent password prompts every boot.*
+I advise for convenience sake that hcidump is set as NOPASSWD in /etc/sudoers or run as an elevated system service to prevent password prompts every boot.*

 ### Orientation
 Queries the sensors and calculates the actual orientation of the device, printing the output.
 This script is used by `rotationd` to determine the real orientation to rotate the screen to